Liverpool beaten by lowly Newcastle

 All that Liverpool could point to after a disappointing display was a wrongly-disallowed goal by full-back Alberto Moreno that would have brought them an equaliser 10 minutes from the end.

-”That’s what you’ve got to do to win a game in the Premier League, work really hard, and crawl back into the dressing-room.

-“Now we’ve got to maintain that.
-They’ve just proved that the harder you work, the luckier you get.”

-McClaren wanted his team to “get back to the basics of work-rate and organisation” and they did so to good effect in matching Liverpool’s pressing game.
+Newcastle manager Steve McClaren had wanted his team to “get back to the basics of work-rate and organisation” and they did so to good effect in matching Liverpool’s pressing game.

 With the home side content to sit back and Liverpool unable to break them down, the game took a long while to warm up and threatened to become the first goalless draw between the sides for 41 years.